Skip to content

 The git diff output as a string, or None if failed

-Source code in src/terok/lib/orchestration/tasks.py
+Source code in src/terok/lib/orchestration/tasks/query.py

 def get_workspace_git_diff(project_id: str, task_id: str, against: str = "HEAD") -> str | None: